Wu Yee's Board of Directors

 David Ziegler, President

 David has been a Commercial Lender for more than 25 years in the banking industry and financial planning industry.
 He has volunteered with the Food Bank, Christmas in April, Family House & Treasure Island Sailing Center and is currently on the Board of Directors of Bayview Hunters Point Community Legal, Working Solutions Loan Committee, is a member of Full Circle Fund, as well as having served for many years on the Board of Children’s Council of San Francisco.

 Irene Wong, Vice President/Interim Secretary

 Irene is a pediatrician at Kaiser Permanente in San Francisco, where she enjoys her role empowering parents and children with up-to-date health information, and working with them to form an effective treatment plan.
 She was born in Hong Kong and grew up in San Francisco, speaking Cantonese with her family and Mandarin with her relatives.
 After graduating from UC Berkeley with a double major in biochemistry and Japanese, Irene spent a year living in Japan teaching English to high school students, then studied medicine and completed her residency training in pediatrics at UC San Diego.

 Raymond Wu, Treasurer

-Raymond graduated from MIT with a degree in Electrical Engineering and Computer Science, and is in the process of starting his own company to tackle pollution.
+Raymond graduated from MIT with a degree in Electrical Engineering and Computer Science, and started his own company to tackle pollution.
 He previously was a principal at Silver Lake, one of the largest technology-focused investment firms globally, and worked with many companies and management teams.
-Before Silver Lake, Ray worked at McKinsey, and as part of his work spent considerable time with local non-profits.
+Before Silver Lake, Ray worked at McKinsey, and as part of his work spent considerable time with local nonprofits.

 Sharon is a recently retired Faculty member in the Department of Child Development and Family Studies at City College of San Francisco and has a MA in Early Childhood Education from San Francisco State University and a BA in Psychology from Regis College.
 Prior to City College, she worked in parent coops, directed Early Care and Education direct service programs, and consulted to community based organizations on child care center start up.
 She has been actively involved in Early Care and Education advocacy and public policy for many years.